Rasmuskilp/docker-init/README.md

 ## to keep container running
 ## docker images - shows current images
 ##docker ps -a : shows containers
+#docker build
+#docker run
+#docker ps
+#docker inspect container/network
+#docker run -p for port bind
+#This project is to deploy a python app and make it connect to a mongod database to read posts.
+## There are three files of interest:Two dockerfiles for app and db and docker-compose file.
+### dockerfile acts as a provisioning file
+### docker-comppose is a configuration file for networking and deploying clusters.
+### The dockerfiles contain basic coding to create a working python environment for the app and mongod.
+## The python app is also configured to communicate-read posts from the mongod through setting the DB_HOST env inside app and having a shared network through docker compose.

+# This part is for kubernetes

 [18:17] Rasmus Kilp
     $ minikube start --vm-driver=hyperv --kubernetes-version 1.14.8
 ​[18:17] Rasmus Kilp